-This section describes the potential mobility projects that are included in Strategic Investment Areas (SIAs) located in the East Inner Community Planning Area.
-The East Inner Community Planning Area includes portions of 3 SIAs and 5 groups of potential projects (out of 99 total groups city-wide).
-Map 11 shows the groups of potential projects and Table 9 shows the related potential project descriptions for the East Inner Community Plan Area.
+This section describes the potential mobility projects included in the Strategic Investment Areas (SIAs) within this plan area.
+Map 11 shows the groups of potential projects for each SIA, and the following table provides a project description for each potential project within the SIA group.
+The potential projects are defined and named based on project types that encompass a broad spectrum of mobility-related improvements.

-The potential projects are defined and named using project types that reflect a broad spectrum of mobility-related improvements.
 The most common project types include: